Johnny Cueto: 2010: Increasing consistency

 Cueto started the 2010 season as the Reds' third starter.
 On May 11, Cueto pitched a one-hit shutout against the Pittsburgh Pirates.
 He struck out eight, walked none and hit one batter, leading the Reds to a 9–0 victory.
 In his 11 starts following his shutout before the All-Star break, Cueto went 6–1 with a 3.01 ERA, which included a streak of six consecutive decisions being wins, a new career high.

 On August 12, Cueto was suspended seven games for what Major League Baseball described as his "violent and aggressive actions" in a bench-clearing brawl in the first inning of the Reds' August 10 game against the St. Louis Cardinals.
 While pinned to the backstop, Cueto began to kick wildly at various Cardinals, injuring Chris Carpenter and Jason LaRue.
-LaRue suffered a severe concussion in the brawl, and was forced to retire after the season.
+LaRue suffered a severe concussion in the brawl that ended his season, and was forced to retire after the season due to severe post-concussion syndrome.

 Cueto finished the 2010 season with a 12–7 record and a 3.64 ERA in 31 starts, pitching 185 2/3 innings, striking out 138 batters, but giving up only 56 walks, 19 home runs and 181 hits.
 In Game 3 of the NLDS, he allowed two runs (one earned) in five innings of work and took the loss as Cole Hamels pitched a shutout.
 Following the 2010 season, the Reds and Cueto agreed to a four-year, $27 million contract.